hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 (:

 [16:50:48](#H8_DX5ZEE7acLaKq_ZgQOQHAQ1SPB7cZf-zU_3jfpHk) <hinjolicious>:
-it's just an example Boris. but, maybe it's called abstraction? Ì†ΩÌ∏ä
+it's just an example Boris. but, maybe it's called abstraction? üòä

 [16:56:54](#hJfBtOCfiejGZM5urFpNMQ4NXZbnd1ckeux1QOlDrbY) <hinjolicious>:
 * Hi all, just want to share that my currying (or rather partial application) function are now able to do something like this: